-North Street is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, North Street isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in North Street are a mix of both white- and blue-collar jobs.
 Overall, North Street is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in North Street who work in office and administrative support (10.86%), teaching (9.20%), and sales jobs (9.00%).

-North Street is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, North Street is a great place for families with children to consider.
+First of all, many other families with children live here, making North Street a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, North Street has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, North Street’s overall crime rate is lower than average for the country.

-The population of North Street overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in North Street, 22.37% have at least a bachelor's degree.
+The education level of North Street citizens is a little higher than the average for US cities and towns: 22.37% of adults in North Street have at least a bachelor's degree.